prisma/prisma1/content/04-Reference/01-Basics/01-Project-Configuration-(YAML).md

 ---
 alias: opheidaix3
-description: Graphcool uses a dedicated YAML format for configuration.
+description: An overview of the project definition and file structure for Graphcool projects.
 ---

 # Project Configuration